Robbed! Kendall Jenner Had $200,000 Worth Of Jewelry Stolen

 A post shared by Kendall (@kendalljenner) on

 At one point during their party, an alarm warning went off signifying that someone had opened a door, but Kendall thought nothing of it.
-The reports continued that the Keeping Up With The Kardashians star left her friends in her home and came back around at the flat around 1 A.M. to find her jewelry box opened.
-She immediately called the police at 1:15 A.M. thinking that the burglar might still be lurking around the mansion.
+The reports continued that the Keeping Up With the Kardashians star left her friends in her home and came back around at the flat around 1 a.m. to find her jewelry box opened.
+She immediately called the police at 1:15 a.m. thinking that the burglar might still be lurking around the mansion.

-According to TMZ, the police ruled out the crime as theft and are certain that the thief knew where she kept all her bling-bling.
+According to TMZ, the police ruled the crime a theft and are certain that the thief knew where she kept all her bling-bling.
 Who knows?
 It might be one of her buddies who was hanging out with the TV star.
 Sometimes, we should be mindful of who we call friends.
 No comments have been made by Kendall Jenner or her management.

 A post shared by Kendall (@kendalljenner) on

-The runway model purchased her Hollywood Hills home which features six bedrooms, swimming pool, rooftop patio, and high windows from John Krasinski and Emily Blunt for $6.5 million in 2016.
+The runway model purchased her Hollywood Hills home, which features six bedrooms, swimming pool, rooftop patio, and high windows from John Krasinski and Emily Blunt for $6.5 million in 2016.

 This wasn’t the first she has been a victim